AntiSmoker/20xxreleases/README.md

 ------------------------------------------------------------------------
 -  The title screen has been changed, and now includes a link to the Smash Republic discord
 -  The credits menu now includes resources for competitive and modding SSF2
--  Certain stages now have alternate skins/music , look below at "Stage Changes" for more.
+-  Certain stages now have alternate skins/music , look below at "Stage Changes" for more
+-  Characters now have more character alts, such as black wario and pink falco
+-  In the character select screen, you can create your own custom character color alts.
+You can do this by using the C-Stick, C-LEFT and C-RIGHT cycle through which value you're editing (hue > saturation > brightness > contrast), and C-UP and C-DOWN change the value up and down respectively
 -  There's a toggle in the stage select screen specifically for "Stage Alts"
--  Toggling "player display" in the rules menu will change the character name in the HUD to be the player's names. (credit: Happyfrozenfire)
+-  Playing in online mode will change the character name in the HUD to be the player's names. (credit: Happyfrozenfire)
 -  After a match, vs or online, a replay saving prompt will automatically appear so you never miss saving a replay
 -  Debug/hitbox menu in offline modes, including replays
 -  Debug/hitbox menu includes: Speed Up (Twice as fast), Slow Down (Half speed), 1 FPS, and Hitbox toggle